 To cater for students' varied abilities and interests a wide range of after school activities are offered each term.
+Extra-curricular activities are designed to complement classroom curriculum and enhance the learning of students.
+Some of these activities will foster individual skill development whilst other activities will provide the opportunity for students to develop team skills or explore passions and talents in a particular area.

-Although these vary during the school year, the following are included:
+Although these activities vary each Term, the following are included:

-- Variety of sporting options including Touch, OzTag, Tennis, Netball
+- Variety of sporting teams and skill development options including Touch, OzTag, Tennis and Netball

+- Fitness & Running Club

-- Chess
+- Chess Club

 - Choir

+- Art Club

-- Debating
+- Instrumental music lessons

 - Permaculture Club

-- Instrumental music lessons

-- Yoga

-- Fitness & Running Club